 Quick Overview

-Bring a light jacket for the cool mountain air, especially in the evenings, and some cash for small entrance or parking fees.
+Bring a light jacket for the cooler evenings, and carry some cash for small entrance or parking fees.
+Many local spots don’t accept cards.

-Bedugul is also great for families, with botanical gardens, strawberry farms, and peaceful lake activities that kids will enjoy just as much as adults.
+Bedugul is also a great stop for families, with botanical gardens, strawberry farms, and calm lake activities that kids will enjoy just as much as adults.

 Things to do in Bedugul